Call: (407) 331-6620 or (850) 439-1001 Toll-free: (888) 331-6620

 This article is for information and educational purposes only and does not constitute legal advice.
 Always check for changes and updates in the laws and regulations.

-“The Health Law Firm” is a registered fictitious business name of George F. Indest III, P.A. – The Health Law Firm, a Florida professional service corporation, since 1999.
+“The Health Law Firm” is a registered fictitious business name of and a registered service mark of The Health Law Firm, P.A., a Florida professional service corporation, since 1999.
+Copyright © 2024 The Health Law Firm.
+All rights reserved.